Abortion is a very sensitive issue. Why not? It involves life and death of babies and sometimes, mothers.

 That is the only exception to the illegality of abortions in Nigeria.

 There are varying thoughts on this subject due to the high rate of deaths caused by abortions.
-Some people are moving for abortion of pregnancies to be legalized in Nigeria in order to make safe abortions available to women and thus reduce the death toll of women dying from unsafe abortions, some set of people are against this saying that it’s like saying “Let us provide a safer way for women to kill their babies whenever they want so that they can do so easily and without fear, removing whatever sense of responsibility is left in them” and thus they are pushing on the other end against trying to latch on to the fading sense of morality and accountability in the world.
+Some people are moving for abortion of pregnancies to be legalized in Nigeria.
+This is in order to make safe abortions available to women and thus reduce the death toll of women dying from unsafe abortions.
+Another set of people are against this.
+In their opinion, that it’s like saying “Let us provide a safer way for women to kill their babies whenever they want so that they can do so easily and without fear, removing whatever sense of responsibility is left in them”.
+Thus they are pushing on the other end against trying to latch on to the fading sense of morality and accountability in the world.

 Each person is entitled to their individual opinion but the above is the legal position on the subject